Kmeakin/walrus-report/src/20-reference.md

 ```

 Since all these types have only one inhabitant, it is useful to pick one to be
-*the* unit type, and consider all others as *isomorphic* ^[That is, each unit
+*the* unit type, and consider all others as *isomorphic* to it^[That is, each
-type can be safely converted to *the* unit type without any loss of information]
+unit type can be safely converted to *the* unit type without any loss of
-to it.
+information].
 In Walrus, the canonical unit type is the 0-tuple, `()`.
 For this
 reason, `()` is also sometimes called "*the* unit type" or "the unit tuple".

 Since any unit type has exactly 1 possible value, it carries no information at
 runtime: that is, it can be represented by zero bits.
 This makes unit types
 natural placeholders for when some type is needed, but no information is
 returned.
-It is for this reason that functions with empty bodies/no trailing
+It is for this reason that functions with empty bodies or no trailing
 expression return `()`, and assignment expression expressions evaluate to `()`.
 Unit types can be considered analogous to the `void` type from C, however unlike
 C's `void`, values of unit types are first class values that can be stored in